 I really enjoyed my stay at the Hotel Indigo Kensington!
 The room was inviting and comfortable.
 The staff was incredible and the location was close to great restaurants and plenty of sights.

 To be perfectly honest, the price actually seems lower than I’d imagine for this hotel.
-Just the shower and free cell phone use were worth the price of admission.
+Just the shower and free cell phone use was worth the price of admission.